phase-0/phase-0/ee/cornelia-schulz/1-reflection.md

 What can I improve on next sprint?

-My seating habits during study sessions needs to improve.
+My sitting habits during study sessions needs to improve.
 I also need to make sure I take enough time to read through material, sometimes more than once just to ensure things stick.